 Sophora Dragons Gold is a stunning Native dwarf Kowhai, which produces masses of golden yellow flowers that the Tuis and Kereru love.
 Its foliage has a fern like look to it and is very hardy and easy to care for.
 Eventual height of 1.5-2m

 Tea tree, Manuka A fast growing shrub with abundant white flowers in Summer.
 The flowers are attractive to bees.
 It is found throughout New Zealand and is one of the most common species.
 As it is a pioneer plant it is used for revegetation planting.
 Manuka is best planted in Autumn but the roots must not be disturbed when planting.

-Mountain flax, Wharariki Endemic to New Zealand Phormium cookianum is a very useful plant for any native planting.
-Despite its common name the New Zealand Mountain flax Phormium cookianum is found throughout New Zealand on coastal slopesto above treeline, among scrub or grasses.
-Phormium cookianum is smaller than the New Zealand flax Phormium tenax and has more drooping leaves.
-Phormium tenax leaves are more stiff and erect.
-The seed capsules of the Phormium cookianum are droping and twisted and not erect and angled as in P.tenax.
+Mountain flax, Wharariki endemic to New Zealand, Phormium cookianum is a very useful plant for any native planting.
+Despite its common name, the New Zealand Mountain flax, Phormium cookianum is found throughout New Zealand on coastal slopes to above treeline, among scrub or grasses.
+Phormium cookianum is smaller than the New Zealand flax Phormium tenax and has leaves with more droop whereas Phormium tenax leaves are more stiff and erect.
+The seed capsules of the Phormium cookianum are drooping and twisted and not erect and angled as in P.tenax.
 The flowers are a source of nectar for the native birds, especially the tui and the bellbird.
 Most of the flax cultivars are derived from Phormium cookianum.

 Carex secta is a common endemic sedge of coastal to montane swampy areas throughout New Zealand from sea level to 900 m.
 It is found throughout the North, South, Stewart Islands and also on the main Chatham Island, though it is scarce there.